-- (f) For purposes of determining the acquisition costs specified in subdivision (e), the State Coastal Conservancy may, in the absence of a fixed price agreed to by both the State Coastal Conservancy and the seller, specify an estimated cost based on a formal appraisal of the value of the interest proposed to be acquired.
+(f) For purposes of determining the acquisition costs specified in subdivision (e), the State Coastal Conservancy may, in the absence of a fixed price agreed to by both the State Coastal Conservancy and the seller, specify an estimated cost based on a formal appraisal of the value of the interest proposed to be acquired.
 The appraisal shall be conducted by an independent appraiser under contract with the State Coastal Conservancy and shall be completed within I20 days of the adoption of the specific public access program by the commission pursuant to subdivision (b).
 The appraisal shall be deemed suitable for all purposes of the Property Acquisition Law (Part 11, (commencing with Section 15850 of the Government Code)).
-For every year following public acquisition of the interests in land specified as part of a public access program and prior to payment of the required "in-lieu" fee, a carrying cost factor equal to 5 percent of the share attributable to each lot shall be added to any unpaid "in-lieu" public access fee, provided, however, that a lot owner may pay the "in-lieu" public access fee at any time after public acquisition in order to avoid payment of the carrying cost factor. - (g) No provision of this section may be applied within any portion of the unincorporated area in the County of Sonoma, commonly known as the Sea Ranch.
+For every year following public acquisition of the interests in land specified as part of a public access program and prior to payment of the required "in-lieu" fee, a carrying cost factor equal to 5 percent of the share attributable to each lot shall be added to any unpaid "in-lieu" public access fee at any time after public acquisition in order to avoid payment of the carrying cost factor.

+(g) No provision of this section may be applied within any portion of the unincorporated area in the County of Sonoma, commonly known as the Sea Ranch.